Aggie01/Credit_Risk_Analysis/README.md

 - SMOTE oversampler produced low scores for "high risk" in both, precision and recall.
 It implies a poor prediction.
 - Overall, undersampling generated low acceptance score, below 70%.
 Also, low overall recall shows high level of false negatives.
 - Combination Sampling shows very poor accuracy, only 54%.
 - Ensemble Learners generated overall winning accuracy results, Random Forest 79% and AdaBoost impressive 93%.
-AdaBoost produced very high on "low risk" group for both precision and recall which means that the AdaBoost seems to be the best fitted at predicting accurate results.
+AdaBoost produced very high on "low risk" group for both precision and recall.
+For that reason it is recommended that AdaBoost is applied as it is successful at producing the most accurate results.
 -
 -